-31. WHAT IS CURRENT THE PROCESS FOR BACKGROUND CHECKS AT THE HRPC-N?
+30. WHAT IS CURRENT THE PROCESS FOR BACKGROUND CHECKS?

-UCPD has temporarily suspended LiveScan fingerprinting appointments; and LiveScan appointments offered through the HRPC-N, HRPC-S, and Athletics have been temporarily suspended.
-Additionally, Universal Background Screening (UBS) may not be available, as many of the courts are currently closed.
-If approval is obtained to hire an employee into a critical position, the offer letter must contain contingency language advising the individual that his or her employment is “contingent upon successful completion of a criminal background check via Universal Background Screening as soon as Universal Background Screening is operational, and LiveScan fingerprinting as soon as LiveScan services resume at the UCLA campus.”
+UCPD and the HRPOC have resumed LiveScan fingerprinting appointments.
+LiveScan appointments offered through Athletics have been temporarily suspended.
+Universal Background Screening (UBS) is available, although processing times may be longer than usual.
+If approval is obtained to hire an employee into a critical position, the offer letter must contain contingency language advising the individual that his or her employment is “contingent upon successful completion of a criminal background check via Universal Background Screening and/or LiveScan fingerprinting.”

 CAMPUS CATASTROPHIC LEAVE PROGRAM

 31. IF AN EMPLOYEE HAS EXHAUSTED (OR IS NOT ELIGIBLE FOR) COVID-19-RELATED LEAVES AND HAS EXHAUSTED VACATION, SICK, AND CTO ACCRUALS, CAN THE EMPLOYEE APPLY FOR CATASTROPHIC LEAVE?